DorenCalliku/markdown-cv/index.md

 - University of Pavia and Institute for Advanced Studies (Italy)
 - __GPA__: 110/110 and summa cum laude (very good)
+- Student council, representative of the Neuroscience program.
 - Focus on cognitive neuropsychology and computational methods.
 - Thesis: "Revising the clinical criteria of Dementia using explainable machine learning".